prody/ProDy-website/tutorials/cavitracer_tutorial/ensemblePDB.rst

 that is also saved by default).
 Next, we use the ``residue_sele`` option to apply any selection that is understandable by ProDy select.
 In our case, we select all ``FIL`` atoms (channel prediction artificial atoms) that are within 5 Angstroms from the residue with the number 442.
-This values can be changes using ``distA`` parameter of the function.
+These values can be changed using ``distA`` parameter of the function.

 .. ipython:: python
    :verbatim: